metaborg/spoofax-benchmark/README.md

-Spoofax benchmark (spxbench)
+Spoofax benchmarker (spxbench)
 =================

 Tools for benchmarking Spoofax projects.

 # Usage

-First download the latest JAR of spxbench from the releases section: https://github.com/metaborg/spoofax-benchmark/releases
+First download the latest JAR of spxbench from the releases section: [https://github.com/metaborg/spoofax-benchmark/releases]().

-spxbench is a command line tool, to get help on its commands and options, just run the jar file with java with the `-h` option:
+Spoofax benchmarker is a command line tool, to get help on its commands and options, just run the jar file with java using the `-h` option:

     java -jar spxbench.jar -h